 Case Study Analysis with UK Data

-I use the database below to evaluate the crash that occurred in the UK after all of the new capacity and the change in the structure of the market.
-The crash was not due to NETA that changed the process for bidding and made sure that there was more demand response.
+I use the database below to evaluate the crash that occurred in the UK after all of the new capacity and the change in the structure of the market around the year 2000.
+In my opinion, the crash was not due to NETA that changed the process for bidding and made sure that there was more demand response.
 I think it was due instead to breaking up the system and to the surplus capacity caused by the “dash to gas”.

 As I was blabbering about above, transparency in prices is related in a fundamental way to the objectives of merchant markets.
 If the transparency for the German prices is bad, the UK process is so disgusting that it makes you scream.
 Go to Google and try to find UK electricity prices and gas prices.
 You get to a website named APX where you cannot even find how to buy the historic data.
 There is absolutely no reason it should not be transparent.
 They tell you to go to some kind of website were you are supposed to send an e-mail begging for the data.
 I did this and, after a few days I got a response that unless I was a company I could not get the data.
 Also you have to pay for it.
 How utterly unacceptable.
 Sorry about the moaning and, at any rate, if you look hard you can get some data from OFGEM and also from NORDPOOL.